sisl/Draftcheck.jl/README.md

 ```julia
 check("myfile.tex", "rules.jl")
 ```
 By default, it will follow `\input` and `\include` links if you specify a single file.
-You can override this by specifying `follow_links = true`.
+You can override this by specifying `follow_links = false`.
 If you want to specify an array of files, we can do the following:
 ```julia
 check(["myfile1.tex", "myfile2.tex", "myfile3.tex"], "rules.jl")
 ```